 If you’re stuck for someone to do with the kids one weekend, try making this handy cardboard desk organizer.
 It’s an exciting project for them to work on PLUS it will mean they actually tidy their desks, which is definitely a win.

-This video shows how to turn an old t-shirt and piece of cardboard into a tent for your cat.
-Give your feline friend their own little place to hide away and have a sleep.
+This video shows how to turn an old t-shirt and a piece of cardboard into a tent for your cat.
+Give your feline friend their own little place to hide away and have asleep.

 CDs and DVDs